zaphosting/docs/docs/contribution-guides.md

 ## Step 2: Writing the Guide

-When performing any additions or changes to our documentation, please ensure that you follow our [Contribution Guidelines](contribution-guides-guidelines.md) thoroughly to ensure consistency and a high-quality end product.
+When performing any additions or changes to our documentation, please ensure that you follow our [Guidelines](contribution-guides-guidelines.md) thoroughly to ensure consistency and a high-quality end product.
 In this sub-section we will dive deep into best practices and the optimal workflow for creating new content, but also for modifying existing content.
 If you are new to using GitHub, please use these brief tutorials below to understand the easiest way to edit or create new content for our ZAP-Docs.

 :::note
 Ensure that you have created a suggestion on our [GitHub Repository](https://github.com/zaphosting/docs) and that this has been approved by one of our ZAP Contribution Team members before proceeding to work on a new guide or changes.
 We will not be able to guarantee a reward if you haven't followed the process as it has not been approved.